 - DLC’s are a bit overpriced.

-5) Stardew Valley – Games like sims
+6) Stardew Valley – Best Life Simulation Games Experience

 The regularly of farming day to day will soothe your desire for a dull routine.
-If you don’t want to be alone wolf and living life on the land, you can play the dating game.
+If you don’t want to be an alone wolf and living life on the land, you can play the dating game.
 All number of eligible bachelor and bachelorettes are waiting for you in Stardew Valley.
 You’ll start just by saying hello and waving coyly but find the right gift for your intentions.
 You can start a relationship just like real life.
-If you reach a ten heart status and find mermaid’s pendant on the beach, you can even get married and have your significant other moves onto your farm.
+If you reach a ten heart status and find a mermaid’s pendant on the beach, you can even get married and have your significant other moves onto your farm.

 - You get to socialize with the villagers and get to know each one of their different, interesting personalities.